Dheuster/AFT-FO4Edition/readme.txt

              Toggling an outfit OFF will disable/clear the outfit but will also equip the outfit in the process.
 Users can use a quick toggle Off/On to make updates or just get a glimpse of what is assigned.

+           Force Combat Outfit Weapon:

+		     Toggle indicates if AFT should force the follower to use the weapon assigned to the combat outfit when combat begins.
+When toggled, the combat outfit weapon is equipped with flags indicating the game should not allow the NPC to unequip it.
+When not toggled, the weapon is still equipped, but the follower is free to switch weapon mid-combat.

+            (unceck this box and don't assign a weapon to the combat outfit if you want the AI to handle weapon selection at all times)

            CLEAR ALL OUTFITS:

              Unsets all outfits assigned to the selected NPC (SELECTED